American Tobacco Company Warehouses Complex: Warehouses in Madison

 Shortly, the first warehouse began to take shape.
 The Chicago, Milwaukee & St. Paul Railroad sold American Tobacco a strip of land along its track at Doty Street, which was then called Clymer St., in a mixed neighborhood small houses, industrial buildings, and coal yards.
 That 1899 east building was built by contractor T.C.
 McCarthy, with a 52 by 126-foot footprint on a raised foundation of rock-faced granite blocks.
 Above that the walls are cream brick.
 Windows of the second and third stories are topped with segmental brick arches.
 The northwest end is topped with a stepped parapet with corbelled brickwork, shown in the photo.
 The sides of the building were broken by loading doors facing the railroad spurs that ran alongside.
 Inside the 1899 building each level was a single large room, except the first story had two small rooms partitioned off on the north end - an office and a sample room.

 The general functions of the warehouse were to receive tobacco from the supplier, then cut, sort and pack the tobacco, and store the cases of tobacco until they could be shipped.

-In March of 1900 the Wisconsin Tobacco Reporter described early operations at the warehouse:
+In March 1900 the Wisconsin Tobacco Reporter described early operations at the warehouse:

 The American Tobacco company presents a busy scene in West Madison on the St. Paul tracks opposite the Findlay warehouse.
 Here, under Mr. Strauss, 87 girls are employed with a total of 100 persons assorting tobacco.
 These girls receive from $5 to $10 a week for their work and the new industry is making the local servant girl problems more difficult than ever.
 The tobacco comes in from Dane and adjoining counties in bunches, and the business of the girls is to sort it according to length.

 American Tobacco must have been satisfied with the 1899 building because in 1900 they extended it 150 feet on the south end from 126 to 276 feet.
 This section's design is similar to the original building, except the walls are six feet taller.

 The Madison Democrat from January 1901 provides another peek back in time: